 No matter how much (or how little) you’re making with your blog, you need to be keeping track of the money.
 First off, if you’re earning money, you need to report this to the IRS and pay the appropriate taxes.
 However, you can also be eligible for some tax breaks by getting deductions for qualified expenses of keeping your blog running.
 Anything that is a “reasonable and necessary” cost of running your blog can be deducted.

 But you can only know these numbers if you’re keeping track of it all.
 You can check out the different accounting programs out there or even start out just using an Excel spreadsheet.
+Learn more about taxes for bloggers with my Quick Guide.

 A disclaimer is basically your way of saying that the content of your blog should be taken “as is,” you aren’t providing professional advice and you won’t be liable or responsible if someone takes your blog content as advice and then has a problem.